Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Making computation code cancellable

 There are two approaches to making computation code cancellable.
-The first one is to periodically invoke a suspending function.
+The first one is to periodically invoke a suspending function that checks for cancellation.
 There is a [yield] function that is a good choice for that purpose.
 The other one is to explicitly check the cancellation status.
 Let us try the later approach.

 Replace `while (i < 5)` in the previous example with `while (isActive)` and rerun it.